npolshakova/egress-gateway-examples/README.md

         number: 443
       tls:
         mode: MUTUAL
-        credentialName: client-credential # this must match the secret created earlier to hold client certs
+        credentialName: client-credential # this must match the secret created to hold client certs
-        sni: httpbin
+        sni: httpbin.org
         # subjectAltNames: # can be enabled if the certificate was generated with SAN
         # - httpbin.org
 EOF